Discrete Wigner-Weyl calculus for the finite lattice: Introduction

-Here the $\hat{G}_W^M$ is the Weyl symbol of the Matsubara Green function while $\hat{Q}_W^M$ is Weyl symbol of its inverse.
+Here $\hat{G}_W^M$ is the Weyl symbol of the Matsubara Green function while $\hat{Q}_W^M$ is Weyl symbol of its inverse {(it depends on the lattice size $N$ as on parameter, and the limit, when this parameter tends to infinity, is to be taken; correspondingly, $\hat{G}_W^M$ is to be calculated as inverse to this expression with respect to the Moyal product)}.
 Momentum space is Euclidean one, its points are denoted by $\Pi_i$.
 In particular, $\Pi^3$ is the Matsubara frequency.
 The original coordinate space lattice $\cal O$ contains $N^2$ lattice sites, while the Brillouin zone $\cal M$ is discrete as well, and also contains $N^2$ points.
 By ${\cal O}^\prime$ we denote the twice more dense spatial lattice that contains $4 N^2$ points.
 Correspondingly, ${\cal M}^\prime$ is the twice more dense Brillouin zone containing $4 N^2$ points.
 Eq. (\ref{NEQ00}) represents the rigorous infrared regularization of Eq. (\ref{calM2d230}).

 The paper is organized as follows.
 In Sect. \ref{Statement} we start from the formulation of the main results.
 In Sect. \ref{BuotSymbol} we define the Buot symbol of operator and derive its basic properties.
 In Sect. \ref{ModifBuotSymbol} we consider the modification of the notion of Buot symbol and build the final Weyl symbol of operator defined on finite lattice.
 In Sect. \ref{Dynamics} we describe the dynamics of quantum kinetic theory written in terms of Weyl symbols, and derive the desired expression for the QHE conductivity.
 In Sect. \ref{Concl} we end with the conclusions.